-A vertically integrated manufacturer can provide higher-level assemblies that can simplify the supply chain and streamline the factory floor.
-The benefits are clear; however, when investigating sources, there are some important aspects to look for in a contract manufacturer:
+A vertically integrated manufacturer can integrate the vacuum chamber technologies necessary to provide higher-level assemblies that can simplify the supply chain and streamline the factory floor.
+The benefits are clear; however, when investigating sources, there are some important aspects to look for in a contract manufacturer (CM).

-To be able to produce production vacuum chambers competitively, the CM must have five axis machine tools of the appropriate envelope.
+To be able to produce production vacuum chamber systems competitively, the CM must have five-axis machine tools of the appropriate envelope.
 To get the most out of their machine tools, the CM should also have the proper CAM software.

-It takes time for an organization to develop the expertise involved in the machining, welding, cleaning and testing to produce quality, leak-free chambers that can be pumped down to the required base pressures and pass leak testing protocols.
-The contract manufacturer must have a good theoretical and applied understanding of vacuum technology and be able to follow procedures, insuring the proper manufacturing, cleaning, handling and testing of chambers.
+It takes time for an organization to develop the expertise involved in the machining, welding, cleaning, and testing to produce quality, leak-free chambers that can be pumped down to the required base pressures and pass leak testing protocols.
+The CM must have a good theoretical and applied understanding of vacuum technology and be able to follow procedures, ensuring the proper manufacturing, cleaning, handling and testing of chambers.
 Metrology equipment, such as laser trackers and coordinate measuring machines, are critical for performing inspection accurately and efficiently.
 Vacuum technology should be a core competency of the CM.

-The CM should have environmentally controlled areas, clean rooms, segregated non-ferrous welding areas, as well as all necessary equipment such as residual gas analyzers, pumps and helium leak testers to consistently produce and test chambers to specification.
+The CM should have environmentally controlled areas, clean rooms, segregated non-ferrous welding areas, as well as all necessary equipment such as residual gas analyzers, pumps, and helium leak testers to consistently produce and test vacuum chambers to specification.

-In order to provide high-level assemblies that include frames; enclosures and electro-mechanical assemblies such as robotics modules, EFEMS, FOUPS loaders/unloaders, load locks, opto-mechanics and mechatronics, the contract manufacturer cannot be merely a machine/fabrication shop.
-Ideally the CM is a true machinery/instrument manufacturer with knowledge concerning fits and finishes, torque requirements, clean room assembly, alignment and precision motion.
+In order to provide high-level assemblies that include frames; enclosures and electro-mechanical assemblies such as robotics modules, EFEMS, FOUPS loaders/unloaders, load locks, optomechanics and mechatronics, the CM cannot be merely a machine/fabrication shop.
+Ideally, the CM is a true machinery/instrument manufacturer with knowledge concerning fits and finishes, torque requirements, clean room assembly, alignment, and precision motion.

-Since the vertically integrated CM cannot be competitive on every component of a high-level assembly, to provide best value to the customer they need to be able to efficiently procure machined and fabricated parts from outside suppliers.
-This must be done efficiently and leverage areas of the globe that have comparative advantage for the types of parts and quantities needed.
-It’s also critical that the supply chain be organized and actively managed from a quality and performance standpoint.
+Since the vertically integrated CM cannot be competitive on every component of a high-level assembly, to provide the best value to the customer, they need to be able to efficiently procure machined and fabricated parts from outside suppliers.
+This must be done efficiently and leverage areas of the globe that have a comparative advantage for the types of parts and quantities needed.
+It’s also critical that the supply chain is organized and actively managed from a quality and performance standpoint.

 The CM should have a written quality policy and be able to demonstrate its application through auditing.
 ISO 9001 is a good standard to look for in a supplier.
-If properly followed, it can ensure conforming product is supplied to the customer on a consistent basis and that the supplier follows a path of continual improvement.
-Vacuum work is precise, and to produce chambers and assemblies to specification consistently, a suppler must have robust systems and procedures in place.
+If properly followed, it can ensure the conforming product is supplied to the customer on a consistent basis and that the supplier follows a path of continual improvement.
+Vacuum system work is precise, and to produce high vacuum and ultra-high vacuum chambers and assemblies consistently to specification, a supplier must have robust systems and procedures in place.